kubeshop/tracetest/docs/docs/web-ui/exporting-tests.md

 ## Test Definition YAML
 The Tracetest CLI allows you to execute text based tests.
 This means you can store all of your tests in a repo, keep track of the different versions and use them for your CI/CD process.
 An easy way to start is to export the test definition directly from the UI by selecting the option from the dropdown.
-The file viewer modal will popup where you can copy paste or download the file.
+The file viewer modal will pop up and you can copy paste or download the file.

 ![Export Trace Test Definition](../img/exports-test-definition.png)